jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         'credentials' => $credentials
     ]);

+If you don't provide a ``credentials`` option, the SDK attempts to load credentials from your environment in the following order:

+1. Load credentials from :ref:`environment variables <environment_credentials>`.
+2. Load credentials from a :ref:`credentials .ini file <credential_profiles>`.
+3. Load credentials from an :ref:`IAM instance profile <instance_profile_credentials>`.

-Pass `false` to utilize null credentials and not sign requests.
+Pass ``false`` to use null credentials and not sign requests.

 .. code-block:: php